American Sign Language Club (ASL) – Club Advisor - Mrs. Vagner

-Dues: $20.00 dollars to cover t-shirt and all other club expenses.
+Dues: $20.00 dollars to cover the t-shirt and all other club expenses.

 Meeting Times: 1st and 3rd Thursdays

 Requirements: Love for the music scene.
-Need players, singers, roadies, and managers.
+We need players, singers, roadies, and managers.

 Yearly Activities: Public performances at FTS; acoustics, electrics, singing, groups, and solos.